Fully Automatic Neural Network Reduction for Formal Verification: Fully Automatic and Sound Neural Network Reduction

 \subsection{On-the-fly Neural Network Reduction}

-Note that we require output bounds $\mathcal{I}_k$ of the next nonlinear layer $k$ to determine which neurons can be merged (\cref{prop:neuron-merging}).
-However, computing them requires the construction of high-dimensional zonotopes via the next linear layer $k-1$, propagating them through the nonlinear layer $k$ --- where we have to evaluate all neurons, which is what should be avoided.
-Thus, we deploy a look-ahead algorithm using interval arithmetic~\cite{jaulin2001interval} to avoid these expensive computations and reduce the network on-the-fly.
-The algorithm is summarized in \cref{alg:neural-network-reduction}.
+Please note that we require output bounds $\outBounds_k$ of the next nonlinear layer $k$ to merge neurons with similar values using \cref{prop:neuron-merging}.
+However, computing them requires the construction of high-dimensional zonotopes via the linear layer $k-1$ and the propagation of the zonotopes through the nonlinear layer $k$, where we have to compute the image enclosure for all neurons (\cref{prop:image-enclosure}) -- which is what should be avoided.
+Thus, we deploy a one-step look-ahead algorithm (\cref{alg:neural-network-reduction}) using interval arithmetic~\citep{jaulin2001interval} to avoid these expensive computations and reduce the network on the fly.
+As the look-ahead is just a single step, the computed bounds are tight and do not contribute to the wrapping effect.

-Instead of propagating the zonotope itself forward, we just propagate the interval bounds to the next nonlinear layer $k$ (\cref{alg-line:compute-bounds}-\ref{alg-line:propagate-bounds}).
-The overhead is computationally cheap and the bound computation is over-approximative.
-The bounds $\mathcal{I}_{k-2}$ can be intersected with $L_{k-2}(\mathcal{I}_{k-3})$ if $k>2$ to get a tighter estimate (\cref{alg-line:tighter-bounds}), as $\mathcal{I}_{k-3}$ is computed anyway during the enclosure of the nonlinear layer $k-2$ (\cref{alg-line:enclose-nonlinear}; \cref{fig:nonlinear-main-steps}).
-After $\mathcal{I}_{k}$ is obtained, the merge buckets are determined (\cref{alg-line:merge-buckets}) and the network is reduced by merging the respective neurons (\cref{alg-line:neuron-merging}).
-Finally, we propagate the zonotope $\mathcal{H}_{k-2}$ on the reduced network.
-The addition of the interval bias of layer $k+1$ in~\eqref{eq:merged-weight-bias} is computed using \cref{prop:zonotope-interval-addition}.
+We summarize \cref{alg:neural-network-reduction} subsequently: Instead of propagating the zonotope $\hiddenSet_{k-2}$ itself forward, we just propagate interval bounds of $\hiddenSet_{k-2}$ to the next nonlinear layer $k$ (\cref{alg-line:compute-bounds}-\ref{alg-line:propagate-bounds}).
+Although intervals are not closed under the linear map, the output bounds of the linear layer $k-1$ are tight, and the propagation through the nonlinear layer $k$ does not induce additional outer approximations.
+This realizes a tight computation of the output bounds $\outBounds_{k}$ with negligible computational overhead; a discussion on the overhead can be found in Appendix~\ref{sec:appendix-proofs}.
+After $\outBounds_{k}$ is obtained, the merge buckets are determined (\cref{alg-line:merge-buckets}), and the network is reduced by merging the respective neurons (\cref{alg-line:neuron-merging}).
+Finally, we propagate the zonotope $\hiddenSet_{k-2}$ through the reduced layers.
 Thus, we never construct a high-dimensional zonotope during the verification.
 Note that the number of input and output neurons remains unchanged.